-One of the major problems threatening the integrity of natural ecosystems around the world today is that of the introduction, either accidentally or deliberately, of non-native species of plants and animals.
-Such non-indigenous or alien species have, by definition, evolved separately from the ecosystem into which they arrive, so the native plants and animals are vulnerable to the effects of competition, predation or parasitism which the newcomers may bring.
+One of the major problems threatening the integrity of natural areas is that of the introduction, either accidentally or deliberately, of non-native species of plants and animals.
+Such non-indigenous or ‘alien’ species have, by definition, evolved separately from the ecosystem into which they arrive, so the native plants and animals are vulnerable to the effects of competition, predation or parasitism which the newcomers may bring.

 Non-native species in the UK

 Fortunately, most of these non-native species are not a problem in the Caledonian Forest remnants, and in comparison with forests in some other parts of the world, the issue of invasive aliens is a relatively minor one here.
-However, the spread of non-natives is likely to be exacerbated by the changes to ecosystems which are predicted to be caused by global warming.
+However, the spread of non-natives is likely to be exacerbated by the change which are predicted to be caused by global warming.

 Non-native trees in the Caledonian Forest

-One of the major factors which contributed to the degradation of the Caledonian Forest in the 20th century was the widespread under-planting of ancient pinewoods and oakwoods with commercial timber crops of non-native trees, such as sitka spruce (Picea sitchensis), lodgepole pine (Pinus contorta) and hybrid larch (Larix x eurolepis).
+One of the major factors which contributed to the degradation of the Caledonian Forest in the 20th century was the widespread under-planting of ancient pinewoods and oakwoods with commercial timber crops of non-native trees, such as Sitka spruce, lodgepole pine and hybrid larch.
 In many of the pinewood remnants, this is by far and away the major problem associated with non-native species.

 Other non-native plants in the Caledonian Forest

-One of the most invasive non-native species affecting forests in Scotland is rhododendron (Rhododendron ponticum).
-Introduced to gardens in the UK from the eastern Mediterranean, this rhododendron escaped and grows profusely in forests, shading out the native forest understorey vegetation.
+One of the most invasive non-native species affecting forests in Scotland is rhododendron.
+Introduced to gardens in the UK from the eastern Mediterranean, rhododendron escaped and grows profusely in forests, shading out the native forest understorey vegetation.
 Once established, rhododendrons are difficult and labour intensive to remove, and they are a serious problem in parts of the west coast of Scotland (and also in places such as Snowdonia National Park in Wales).

-Other invasive plants present in Glen Affric are gorse (Ulex europaeus) and broom (Cytisus scoparius).
-Although these are native to Scotland, they are not part of the Caledonian Forest ecosystem, and normally would not occur in the glen at all.
+Other invasive plants present in Glen Affric are gorse and broom.
+Although these are native to Scotland, they are not part of the Caledonian Forest, and normally would not occur in the glen at all.
 However, their seeds have been brought in with gravel and other material used for building and maintaining the roads and tracks, and both now flourish in a number of places, in the gritty areas on the edges of the forestry tracks and the public road.
 Gorse and broom are deeply-rooted, and once established they are, like rhododendrons, very difficult to remove, without resorting to the use of chemical herbicides.

 Non-native animals in the forest

-Fortunately, some of the most invasive non-native animals in the UK, including the grey squirrel (Sciurus carolinensis), which displaces the native red squirrel from forests, and the American mink (Mustela vison), have not reached the Caledonian Forest remnants such as Glen Affric.
-However, one which has, and is of considerable concern, is the sika deer (Cervus nippon nippon).
-Introduced from Japan in 1900, it can interbreed with the native red deer (Cervus elaphus) and produce fertile offspring.
+Fortunately, some of the most invasive non-native animals in the UK, including the grey squirrel, which displaces the native red squirrel from forests, and the American mink, have not reached the Caledonian Forest remnants such as Glen Affric.
+However, one which has, and is of considerable concern, is the sika deer.
+Introduced from Japan in 1900, it can interbreed with the native red deer and produce fertile offspring.
 Indeed, it has been estimated that unless urgent and effective action is taken to limit the spread of sika deer, then in the future the only pure blood red deer left in Scotland will be on the Hebridean islands.
-Sika deer have already spread into more than one third of the red deer's range in Scotland, and are present in Glen Affric.
+Sika deer have already spread into more than one third of the red deer’s range in Scotland, and are present in Glen Affric.
 Sika populations are harder to control than red deer, and they can reach greater densities, which in turn increases the problem of overgrazing in woodlands.

 Action to control or remove non-native species

-The problems caused by non-native plants and animals are likely to increase in future, and co-ordinated, effective action is required to limit, and reverse, their spread.
-The integrity and healthy functioning of ecosystems such as the Caledonian Forest depends on the control and removal of invasive non-natives species, and this is now being reflected in management plans etc.
+The problems caused by non-native plants and animals are likely to increase in future, and coordinated, effective action is required to limit, and reverse, their spread.
+The integrity and healthy functioning of ecosystems such as the Caledonian Forest depends on the control and removal of invasive non-natives species, and this is now being reflected in management plans.